csegames/CSE-UI/documentation/BuildingPatcherUI.md

 ### <ins>Prerequisites</ins>
 - Ensure you have **Node** installed
 - Ensure you have the patcher already setup on your computer
+- Ensure the patcher is not running on your computer already

 ### <ins>How to build a freshly cloned Patcher UI Repo</ins>
 *Note: If you have done steps 1 and steps 2 already to build the CU or FSR UI, then skip to Step 3.*